 You can earn the master’s in Computer Information Systems by completing the Graduate Certificate in Digital Forensics and the Graduate Certificate in Information Technology, plus three additional courses: Introduction to Probability and Statistics (MET CS 546) and either Information Structures with Java (MET CS 520) or Information Structures with Python (MET CS 521), plus one elective.
-To be eligible for the degree, you must apply for admission and be accepted into the degree program.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
 Connect with a graduate admissions advisor at firstname.lastname@example.org to learn more about this option.

 Digital Forensics Graduate Certificate Curriculum